FuyuLinh/KnapsackProblem/Report.md

 This algorithm can help solving Knapsack problem with small datasets.
 However when facing with bigger datasets, the time to execute this algorithm will be much longer compared to other algorithms.
 ## 1.6.
 References:
 https://gist.github.com/YJDave/c9ad61598bbe6d059ef0396b77bbd612
-# Algorithm 4: Generic algorithm for KNAPSACK
+# Algorithm 4: Generic algorithm:
 ## 4.1.
 Description
 - Genetic Algorithm is about natural selection that is studied in Biology subject.
 - Any elements that can adapt to the changes will continue to go further and reproduce to go to next generation.